Warburg/I Tatti Joint Fellowship

 Eligibility

 At the time of application, scholars must have a PhD in hand and will be asked to upload a scan of the certificate.
 They may not be working on a second PhD at the time of application.
 Applicants must be conversant in English and have at least a reading knowledge of Italian, with a solid background in Italian Renaissance Studies.
 Each successful candidate must be approved by both the Warburg Institute and Villa I Tatti and will spend the fall term (September – December) at the Warburg Institute in London and the spring term (January-June) at Villa I Tatti in Florence.
 During both terms, it must be possible for Fellows to carry out most of their research with the resources available in the city where they are resident.
+The proposed research project may represent a segment of a larger project.
 Priority will be given to applicants with no previous association with either I Tatti or the Warburg Institute.
 Renewals, repeats, or deferments of this Fellowship are not granted.
 The fellow will be expected to carry out original research on the topic for which they have been awarded their fellowship.
 Applications will not be accepted from candidates proposing to revise their doctoral dissertation for publication.

 Terms and details relating to Villa I Tatti